Blue Flowers For Native Gardens: 7 Native Blue Flowers To Grow

 (Image credit: Malachi Jacobs / Shutterstock)

 As its name would imply, Texas bluebonnet (Lupinus texensis) plants are most likely to be seen throughout Texas and certain parts of Oklahoma.
 The perennial can be found growing in large numbers across fields, meadows and along the edges of roadways.
-Plants are well-adapted to a wide range of soil types, including those with poor fertility.
+These plants are well-adapted to a wide range of soil types, including those with poor fertility.
 Blue bonnets will grow best in full sun, throughout USDA zones 4-8.

 Frequently Asked Questions